neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 project.setup_google_drive_connection()
 ```

-Running `setup_google_drive()` will require entering your
+Running `setup_google_drive_connection()` will require entering your
 google drive client secret.

-Finally, you will be required to authenticate to google drive via your browser.
+Finally, you will be required to authenticate to Google Drive via your browser.

 :::
 ::::

 (new-project-aws)=
-### Connecting to central storage through AWS
+### Connecting to central storage through Amazon Web Services (AWS) S3 Bucket

 To set up AWS connection we need to provide:

-1) **aws_access_key_id:** This is the the access key ID that allows you to connect to AWS buckets.
+1) **aws_access_key_id:** This is the the access key ID that allows you to connect to AWS buckets and can be set up through the AWS website.
+See [here](xxx) for a guide on creating an access key.

-2) **aws_region:** This is the region of your AWS bucket.
+2) **aws_region:** This is the region of your AWS bucket as stated on the bucket details on the AWS website.

-3) **central path**: This is the path to the project.
-Remember, the central path must start with the name of your AWS bucket.
+3) **central path**:  For AWS connections, the `central_path` **must** start with the bucket name.
+You can then extend this to point to the project folder on the bucket, or leave it as only the bucket name only to transfer directly into the bucket root.

 [How to create an AWS access key?](https://repost.aws/knowledge-center/create-access-key)

 Please make sure that your
-access key has the required [permissions](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonS3FullAccess.html#AmazonS3FullAccess).
+access key has the required permissions.
+Please see [this guide](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonS3FullAccess.html#AmazonS3FullAccess) on providing the permissions.

 :::{dropdown} AWS Example
 :color: info